datahoarder/leso_1033/README.md

 ## (╯°□°）╯ ┻THE━DATA┻

-If you just want the data as a plaintext, comma-delimited file with nearly __195,000 rows, you can download it from here:
+If you just want the data as a plaintext, comma-delimited file with nearly __195,000 rows__, you can download it from here:

 [raw/master/stash/compiled/leso-1033.csv](https://github.com/datahoarder/leso_1033/raw/master/stash/compiled/leso-1033.csv)